augustinh22/maptime-salzburg/organisation/03_checklist_event.md

 ## After event

 - [ ] clean up
+- [ ] remove all maptime logo signs
 - [ ] Reflect the event - remember what was good and what could be improved the next time
 - [ ] adapt **this** checklist in order to make the organization of the next event easier
 - [ ] thanks to the host